Prakritinigam/Bus-Booking-App/README.md

 # React + Vite

+to install dependencies -
+run-
+npm install

+To run the Application
+npm start

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: